Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 **Monolithic Applications**:

 -   Larger, more tightly coupled codebase
--   Merging at set intervals (e.g., daily) may be more suitable to manage integration complexity
+-   Merging at set intervals (for example, daily) may be more suitable to manage integration complexity
 -   Increased emphasis on rigorous testing and staged deployments

 **Microservices**: